 Essentially, you will need to download the Windows Media Creation tool, then download the new ISO.
 Don’t use that old media creation tool you have lying around, otherwise you might download the wrong version of Windows 10.
 Go ahead and get the latest version, I’ll wait.

 Now that you have your ISO, extract it to a folder.
-I named mine “Windows 10 Creators Update 1703” which will leave no doubt later on what’s inside it.
+I named mine “Windows 10 Update 1809” which will leave no doubt later on what’s inside it.
 Store that folder in an easily accessible location because this folder will be copied often.

 Whether you have 50 computers in your organization or 5,000 there is one thing for certain, we want to automate this.